sllurp/sllurp/README.md

 If the reader gets into a funny state because you're debugging against it, you can stop all ROSpecs by running `bin/reset ip.add.re.ss`.

+(On Windows, substitute `bin\windows\inventory.bat` for the inventory script, and do the same for the reset script.)

 ## Reader API

 Interactions with the reader are brokered by a `llrp.LLRPReaderThread` object;